AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-smart-campaign-cards.md

    ![](assets/image2015-9-21-13-3a59-3a29.png)

 1. See those two dots at the bottom?
-They indicate that there are two emails connected to this smart campaign.
+They indicate that there are two emails connected to this Smart Campaign.
 To view results for the other email, swipe the screen to the left.
 Here are the results for the second email.

    ![](assets/image2015-9-21-14-3a4-3a51.png)